medgift/quantimage-melampus/melampus/docs/preprocessor.md

 ##Methods
 After the initialization, three function are provided for standarization, normalization and dimensionality reduction of the data:
 - **standarize_data**: standarization of data

 - **normalize_data**: normalization of data with L2 norm

 - **dimensionality_reduction**: For high dimensional datasets.
 It reduces the amount of features into a new feature space.
+Parameters:

-The dimensions of the new space must be declared with the parameter 'num_components'.
+    + **num_components**: The dimensions of the new space

 You can access the transformed data on **pre.data** (format: numpy array)